m-clark/docs/additiveModels/README.md

 # To do:

-- Go over and update content as necessary. (through single predictor linear fit)
+- Go over and update content as necessary. (through multiple predictor GAM)

+    - add explanation of default mgcv plots

 - Refresh cache.